Examples for Cordova

 The examples are cross-platform Cordova application projects.
-Each example consists of three parts: an Android part, an iOS part, and a common JS code.
+Each example consists of three parts: an Android part, an iOS part, and shared JS code.

-• The Android section includes a project for the Android Studio IDE;
+• The Android section contains a project for the Android Studio IDE;

-• The iOS section includes a project for the Xcode IDE.
+• The iOS section includes a project for Xcode IDE;

-• The JS part includes the UI, the main logic code, and the SDK usage code.
+• The JS part includes the UI, core logic code, and SDK usage code.

-All you need to start working with TrueConf Mobile SDK is to obtain an SDK instance in JS using the getInstance function:
+All you need to get started with TrueConf Mobile SDK is to obtain an instance of the SDK in JS using the getInstance function:

 let sdkBuilder = cordova.require('trueconf-sdk-plugin.sdk');